chengiskhan/week4project/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+-XYZ is used to denote 3-axial signals in the X, Y and Z directions.
 ============================================================================

 "testtraindata" data set

+The test and training data sets were merged into one and only the mean and standard deviation data was extracted.

 Key to understanding the variables: t = time domain signals